HJacksons/Canario-shop/README.md

 ## Automating a Deployment Platform

-Project Canario is an ambitious initiative aimed at revolutionizing the deployment platform for a digital solutions provider.
+Project Canario is an initiative aimed at automating the deployment platform for a digital solutions provider.
 The project focuses on implementing a robust CI/CD pipeline, Docker Swarm for container orchestration, feature flag management, and HAProxy for efficient load balancing.

 ### Key Features